mnfst/docs-baas/entities.md

 This file will generate the **Cat** and **Dog** entity both with a `name` property.
 You can now add your own pets through the admin panel!

-### Seed

-Dummy data is crucial for app development and testing.
 You can generate dummy data for all your entities with the simple command:

 ```
 npm run manifest:seed